 As well as planning permission, you also need to be aware of building regulations when installing roof-mounted solar panels on your commercial building.
 The main factors for consideration are the roof structure and whether it can carry the weight of the panels, and the electrical installation.

-However, our highly qualified and experienced solar panel engineers at Noble Green Energy will conduct an initial survey of your site and obtain required consents from the DNO and Structural Surveyors and Planners, so you can be assured of a safe, efficient and guaranteed installation from initial meeting through to commission and beyond.
+However, our highly qualified and experienced solar panel engineers at Noble Green Energy will conduct an initial survey of your site and obtain required consents from the DNO and coordinate with structural engineers, surveyors and planners, so you can be assured of a safe, efficient and guaranteed installation from initial meeting through to commission and beyond.

 If you have a farm or large-scale industrial or commercial site and you would like to generate your own energy, then installing solar panels is the answer.